 I manage and maintain a property for another person, and I have a real estate license.
 I even have a full-time job.
-I have used a big name property manager in the past, with 100% of tenants provided by them that did not make it a year.
+I have used a big name property manager in the past, with 100 percent of tenants provided by them that did not make it a year.

 So I know a bit about property management and property management companies.
-I know many other owners that have had similar trouble with property management firms.
+I know many other owners who have had similar trouble with property management firms.

-Here Are 8 Reasons Why Using Property Management is A Bad Idea
+8 Reasons Why Using Property Management is a Bad Idea

 When you hire a property manager (PM), expect to pay about 8 to 10 percent of your rents to the PM.